HMS Emerald (1795)

-HMS Emerald was a 36-gun Amazon-class fifth rate frigate that Sir William Rule (Surveyor of the Navy) designed in 1794 for the Royal Navy.
+HMS Emerald was a 36-gun Amazon-class fifth rate frigate that Sir William Rule designed in 1794 for the Royal Navy.
 The Admiralty ordered her construction towards the end of May 1794 and work began the following month at Northfleet dockyard.
 She was completed on 12 October 1795 and joined Admiral John Jervis's fleet in the Mediterranean.

 In 1797, Emerald was one of several vessels sent to hunt down and capture the crippled Santisima Trinidad, which had escaped from the British at the Battle of Cape St Vincent.
 Emerald was supposed to have been present at the Battle of the Nile but in May 1798 a storm separated her from Horatio Nelson's squadron and she arrived in Aboukir Bay nine days too late.
 She was part of Rear-Admiral John Thomas Duckworth's squadron during the action of 7 April 1800 off Cádiz.

 Emerald served in the Caribbean throughout 1803 in Samuel Hood's fleet, then took part in the invasion of St Lucia in July, and of Surinam the following spring.
 Returning to home waters for repairs in 1806, she served in the Western Approaches before joining a fleet under Admiral James Gambier in 1809, and taking part in the Battle of the Basque Roads.
 In November 1811 she sailed to Portsmouth where she was laid up in ordinary.
 Fitted out as a receiving ship in 1822, she was eventually broken up in January 1836.

-Construction
+Construction and armament

-Emerald was a 36-gun, 18-pound, Amazon-class frigate built to William Rule's design.
+Emerald was a 36-gun, 18-pounder, Amazon-class frigate built to Sir William Rule's design.
 She and her sister ship, Amazon, were ordered on 24 May 1794 and were built to the same dimensions: 143 ft 2+1/2 in along the gun deck, 119 ft 5+1/2 in at the keel, with a beam of 38 ft 4 in and a depth in the hold of 13 ft 6 in.
 They measured 933 67/94 tons burthen.

-Emerald was completed at Thomas Pitcher's dockyard in Northfleet at a cost of £14,419 and launched on 31 July 1795, twenty-seven days after Amazon.
+Completed at Thomas Pitcher's dockyard in Northfleet at a cost of £14,419, Emerald was launched on 31 July 1795, twenty-seven days after Amazon.
 Her coppering at Woolwich was finished on 12 October 1795, and she was fitted-out at a further cost of £9,390.

+Emerald was built to carry a main battery of twenty-six 18 pdr long guns on her gun deck, eight 9 pdr on the quarterdeck and two on the forecastle.
+She additionally carried eight 32 pdr carronades, six on the quarterdeck and two on the forecastle.

+When fully manned, Amazon-class frigates had a complement of 264.

 The Admiralty ordered a second pair of Amazon-class ships on 24 January 1795.
-They were marginally smaller at 925 tons (bm) and were built from pitch pine.
+They were marginally smaller at 92587/94 tons (bm) and were built from pitch pine.